LOADING ...

 Oh, now with the, the Women's Liberation Front we can do anything, you're kidding?
 Oh . . . oh!
 It's so good!

-Don: This girl obviously has some sort of demented problem in where she, she likes uh, that drink foamy vile liquid and uh transform.
-It must be some uh, connection in her past, in her childhood of something.
-Maybe her father didn't demonstrate enough uh, affection for her.
+Don: This girl obviously has some sort of demented problem in where she, she likes uh, monsters that drink foamy vile liquid and uh transform.
+It must be some uh, connection in her past, in her childhood of something. her father didn't demonstrate enough uh, affection for her.
 It's a . . .

 Phyllis: Oh . . . been so long . . .

-Phyllis: I've been watching you on the screen for four weeks . . .
+Phyllis: I've been watching you on the screen for weeks . . .
 Finally, my monster . . .
 Is it real?
 Is it really you?
-Oh that feels, oh, monster, can I have a off of your apple?
+Oh that feels, oh, monster, can I have a bite off of your apple?

 Mm . . .
 I think that uh . . .

-Phyllis: a good apple, monster.
+It's a good apple, monster.

-I'd waited and waited . . .
+Phyllis: I'd waited and . . .

 Don: D'you know how many a monster movie to make?

-Phyllis: And there he is, right here.
+And there he is, he's right here.

 Don: changing into a monster!
 You should see this!
 God, I get so hot!

-Have I?
-I'll take one down!
+Carl: Have I?
+I'll one down!

-Aynsley: Oh, . . .
+Oh, cheers . . .

 No no . . .